 We’ve recently seen an increase in the number of people talking about neurodiversity and at long last this is beginning to get the attention it deserves.
-However, accompanying the increased awareness it would appear we are also seeing an increase in the number of people who are simply seeing this as a business opportunity which I believe is a less than helpful situation if they are not trained in this area of work...not least because if people are brave enough to speak out and seek support we should ensure the information and support they are provided with is appropriate and of the highest quality.
+However, accompanying the increased awareness it would appear we are also seeing an increase in the number of people who are simply seeing this as a business opportunity which I believe is a less than helpful situation ...not least because if people are brave enough to speak out and seek support we should ensure the information and support they are provided with is appropriate and of the highest quality.

 So, firstly let’s look at what the word neurodiversity actually means and then look at the current use of the word.